sixuanhan/nuggets/DESIGN.md

 ## Server
 ### User interface

 See the requirements spec for the command-line interface.
-There is no interaction with the user.
+Any other interactions with the user is done indirectly through client messages.

 ### Inputs and outputs

 The input for the server is a map file (of type .txt) that we assume to be valid.
-Additionally, it can optionally take a seed for randomization.
+It can optionally take a seed for randomization.
+Moreover, outside of the command-line, the server should also receive messages from the clients.

 The outputs are the strings that are passed to the clients.
+There should be no output directly to the terminal coming from the server.

 So that the user can access error messages, there will be an additional file or the option to use `stderr` that will store the error messages from failed inputs on the server side as well.
 In order to do that, the user can simply call:
 ./server 2>server.log map.txt

 ### Functional decomposition into modules

 `parseArgs`: Verifies that the user inputs a string that corresponds to the filename of a readable map file and that the seed is a positive integer after random number generation.